 Virginia Subtractions From Income

-The starting point for computing Virginia taxable income is federal adjusted gross income.
-Virginia law specifically exempts from income tax certain types of income that may have been reported in federal adjusted gross income.
-Those items should be subtracted in computing Virginia taxable income.
-The allowable subtractions are listed below.
+Virginia law exempts from income tax certain types of income that may have been reported in FAGI.
+Those items, listed below, should be subtracted when computing VTI.

 - Age Deduction for Taxpayers Age 65 and Over